programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Correspondence analysis (CA), also called "multi-dimensional scaling" or "bivariate network analysis" lets you observe the inter-relationship of two groups in a two-way graph plot.
 For example, it was famously used by French sociologist Pierre Bourdieu to show how social categories like occupation influence political opinion.[^leroux] It is especially powerful as a tool for finding patterns in large datasets.

 Perhaps it is easier just to show a Correspondence Analysis first.
-It looks like Figure 1:
+It looks like this:

 ![Correspondence analysis of selected Parliamentary Committees for 1st Session of Stephen Harper Government](../images/correspondence-analysis-in-R/figure1.png "Correspondence analysis of selected Parliamentary Committees for 1st Session of Stephen Harper Government")